gaultier/blog/sha.md

       // I.e.: Transform state to big-endian.
       ABCD = _mm_shuffle_epi32(ABCD, 0x1B);
     ```
     It's nifty because we can copy the data in and out of SIMD registers, while also doing the endianness conversion, in one operation.
+And this approach also works from a SIMD register to another SIMD register.
+- Typical SIMD code processes the data in groups of N bytes at a time, and the few excess bytes at the end use the normal SIMD-less code path.
+Here, we have to deal with an additional grouping: SHA processes data in chunks of 64 bytes and the last chunk is padded to be 64 bytes if it is too short.
+Hence, for the last short chunk we use the SIMD-less code path.
+We could try to be clever about doing the padding, and re-using the SIMD code path for this last chunk, but it's not going to really make a difference in practice when we are dealing with megabytes or gigabytes of data.

 ### The code